Mary Axelrad, M.D.

 Dr. Garner moved to the area in 2011 to attend medical school at ETSU's Quillen College of Medicine.
 Once he decided on family medicine, he wanted to stay in the area for residency to remain close to family.
 Dr. Garner always saaid that being a resident was the best job he ever had, which led to him to stay on as faculty.
 He and his wife Joyce have two children, Luke and Leia.
 He enjoys weightlifting, running, hiking and reading.
 He is also a huge Star Wars fan.
 He was born the year Episode 4 was released.
 See his kids' names!

 Assistant Professor & Medical Director

-She and her husband Mike, have three children, Kathryn, Patrick, and Spencer.
-Her stepson, Michael, and his wife, Franchesca, have two daughters, Maia & Madison.
-Her hobbies are running, kayaking, yoga, camping, reading books, & raising chickens and ducks in her back yard.
+She and her husband Mike have three children, Kathryn, Patrick and Spencer.
+Her stepson, Michael, and his wife, Franchesca, have two daughters, Maia and Madison.
+Dr. Hopkins enjoys running, kayaking, yoga, camping, reading, and raising chickens and ducks in her back yard.
 She is also trying to visit all 50 states and has already visited 31 of them.